 2.Demonstrated ability to infuse course content with scholarship related to underrepresented and marginalized groups.

-To apply, applicants should submit a curriculum vitae, cover letter, unofficial transcripts, statement of teaching philosophy, and list of professional references with contact information by December 1, 2019, in order to receive full consideration, although applications will be accepted until the position is filled.
+To apply, applicants should submit a cover letter, curriculum vitae, unofficial transcripts, statement of teaching philosophy, and list of professional references with contact information by November 1, 2020, in order to receive full consideration, although applications will be accepted until the position is filled.
 References will only be contacted prior to candidate interviews.Supplemental Questions

 Required fields are indicated with an asterisk (*).